 Why did you decide to target the tube and bus network?
 I guess the arms trade isn't something your average commuter tends to think about on their way to work?

 I think there's a lot to be said about disrupting the monotony of the daily commute for its own sake, even better if you can do it about something worthwhile.
 The arms dealers who are currently slithering through London would much prefer their horrible conference to pass by without any real scrutiny.
 By doing something like this, we're able to draw commuters attention to the fact that some of the world's worst dictatorships have come to London to pick out their preferred instruments of torture and murder.

 My rationale is that anything that annoys terrible people is probably worth doing.
 The organizers of the DSEI are among some the worst type of awful bastard, so if we're able to send any annoyance or bad publicity their way then we can count it as a job well done.

 Ad-space hacking seems to be growing in popularity at the moment.
 There was the anti-Metropolitan Police ad campaign and the "bullshit jobs" thing recently.
 Do you see this as a useful form of protest?

 Anything that takes corporate advertising off the streets is a good thing.
-Our public spaces have been privatised so that only institutions or individuals with large advertising budgets are allowed to have truly free speech.
-The ad space hack packs are a great way of democratising these places where we spend large parts of our day.
+Our public spaces have been privatized so that only institutions or individuals with large advertising budgets are allowed to have truly free speech.
+The ad space hack packs are a great way of democratizing these places where we spend large parts of our day.

 The TFL has called the poster campaign an "act of vandalism"?
 What do you make of that?